utelecon/utelecon.github.io/en/utokyo_account/mfa/index.md

 Please follow the steps below to delete verification methods you no longer want to use.

-1. Find the authentication you wish to edit in the list of verification methods on the [Security info page](https://mysignins.microsoft.com/security-info?domain_hint=utac.u-tokyo.ac.jp), and click "Delete" on the very right of it.
+1. Find the method you wish to edit in the list of verification methods on the [Security info page](https://mysignins.microsoft.com/security-info?domain_hint=utac.u-tokyo.ac.jp), and click "Delete" on the very right of it.
 2. For "Are you sure you would like to delete this method for your account?", click "Yes".

 Note that if you delete all the verification methods (i.e. all authenticator apps and phones) on the list, you will be prompted to go through the initial setup procedure upon the next sign-in.
 (Even if "Email" and "App password" are left in the list, they do not work as verification methods.)